Adrigorithm/Adribot/README.md

 ## Support

-Please craete an issue.
+Please create an issue.
 If not applicable or your question is too specific you can contact me through discord.
 My pomelo name is `adrigorithm`.

 ps: Pomelo is a fruit 🍊